neogeny/late/README.md

 It's ugly, but it works.

 Now comes the other ugly part.
-When using type annotations, the above function must be declared in away so that type checkers do not complain about using ``None`` as the default value:
+When using type annotations, the above function must be declared in a way so that type checkers do not complain about using ``None`` as the default value:

 ```python